llvm/llvm-project/libcxx/docs/Hardening.rst

   ``LIBCXX_ASSERTION_HANDLER_FILE``.

-Note that almost all libc++ headers include the assertion handler header which means it should not include anything from the standard library to avoid creating circular dependencies.
+Note that almost all libc++ headers include the assertion handler header which means it should not include anything non-trivial from the standard library to avoid creating circular dependencies.

 There is no existing mechanism for users to override the assertion handler because the ability to do the override other than at configure-time carries an